 Put pre-race nerves to rest with our simple, failsafe tips to crossing the line (relatively) pain free.

-Whether you’re a plucky first-timer or a seasoned veteran, closing in on the start line of the London Marathon is daunting.
-The list of dos, don’ts and what ifs can be exhausting, which is exactly what you want to avoid before a 26.2 mile slog.
+Whether you’re a plucky first-timer or a seasoned veteran, closing in on the start line of any race is daunting.
+The list of dos, don’ts and what ifs can be exhausting, which is exactly what you want to avoid before a competition.
 And so, this is our plan to put your whirring nerves to rest.
 Keep it simple and not only will you cross the line with a smile on your face, but the days and weeks after will be a darn sight more comfortable, too.
 You’re very welcome.